xNul/chat-llama-discord-bot/README.md

 # ChatLLaMA Discord Bot

-A Discord Bot for chatting with LLaMA.
-It's not as good as ChatGPT, but LLaMA and its derivatives are pretty impressive on their own.
+A Discord Bot for chatting with LLaMA, Vicuna, Alpaca, or any other LLaMA-based model.
+It's not as good as ChatGPT but LLaMA and its derivatives are pretty impressive on their own.
 Use `/reply` to talk to LLaMA.
 To clear chat history with LLaMA or change the initial prompt, use `/reset`.
 Sometimes LLaMA will get stuck or you will want to change the initial prompt to something more interesting so `/reset` is well used.

 <div align="center">
   <video src="https://user-images.githubusercontent.com/894305/223963813-18e58d3c-4f9b-479c-8cdb-a2ad0df935c3.mp4" width=400/>